The Open-Source Addiction

 - Join the IRCs, mailing lists, slack workspaces etc. for these communities where the devs hang around.
 This way you can peek into their discussions and maybe chime in with your questions, if any.

 - Start watching the github repository for email updates.

 - Follow updates on social media handles for the orgs of your interest.

 - Follow relevant developers or maintainers on GitHub that you believe work on some cool projects.

-I’ve personally also spent a lot of time stalking people on GitHub and reading through their issues and PRs, trying to understand their contributions even if it doesn’t really make a lot of sense at the start.
+I’ve personally also spent a lot of time stalking developers (their work and open source contributions, not their life obviously) on GitHub and reading through their issues and PRs, trying to understand their contributions even if it doesn’t really make a lot of sense at the start.

 Small efforts like these really give you a feel of the project, helping you to get comfortable with the community and in general understanding the culture associated with them.